helix-editor/helix/book/src/workspace-trust.md

 ### Default behavior
 By default, you will see a `[untrusted]` indicator on documents which are untrusted.
 All documents which haven't been trusted are untrusted.
 Each time you open a new folder/file Helix will ask you if to trust it or not.
 See `Configuration` if you wish to adjust this behavior.
+> Files created by Helix outside of a workspace are automatically trusted.

 ## Configuration
 There are 4 options for workspace trust: